 On the Professional plan, you can also begin automating repetitive tasks with workflow automation features.
 Workflow automations make your business more efficient and help to ensure prospects keep moving through your sales process, such as automatically creating a project when you close a deal.
-Some top-of-the-line workflow automation products can be viewed in our buyers guide for the best workflow automation software.

 The Business plan includes everything in the Professional plan, plus integrations with online web form tools like Wix and WordPress.
 The major upgrade included in the Business plan, however, is the ability to send automated email campaigns, as well as track individual sales leaderboards and monitor team sales goals.

 Regardless of the plan you choose, Copper includes an array of features for organizing contact data, managing sales opportunities, monitoring performance, communicating with customers, and automating repetitive tasks.
 One of the limitations, however, is customer support availability, which only allows for email or live chat communication during business hours.

 One feature Copper offers that is not typically provided in all CRM software platforms is the automatic enrichment of contact profiles.
 By downloading their Google Chrome extension, contact records can be added from Gmail with just one piece of information, such as an email address.

 Existing contact records can also be automatically updated using this feature.
 Copper does this by scraping the internet, including social profiles, for contact and organization information, and then offering to add the lead into your Copper database or automatically updating the existing record.